skip to main content

 • Underwriting Syndicates

-• in a federal securities class action in the Northern District of Illinois alleging that the registration statement and prospectus for October 2018 $575 million SPO by Conagra Brands contained misleading statements and financial disclosures concerning the sales practices of a Conagra acquiree.
+• in a federal securities class action in the Northern District of Illinois alleging that the registration statement and prospectus for an October 2018 $575 million SPO by Conagra Brands contained misleading statements and financial disclosures concerning the sales practices of a Conagra acquiree.
 The case was dismissed at the district court, and dismissal was upheld on appeal before the Seventh Circuit;

 • in state and federal class actions claiming securities laws violations based on allegations that Rev Group’s offering materials, including its pre-IPO registration statement, for its 2017 IPO and SPO, misrepresented its financial stability, promises of growth, and operations results to plaintiffs and other investors;